isomerpages/moe-bpghs/index.md

       title: Sec 1 Registration 2026
       subtitle: Welcome to BPGHS!
       id: infopic
-      description: Registration information for new Sec 1 students posted to BPGHS on Friday, 19 December 2025.
+      description: Information on registration for new Secondary 1 students posted to BPGHS in 2026.
-      button: Click here for more information!
+      button: Click here
       url: 2026-sec-1-registration/
       image: /images/NEW_Sec_1_Registration_Photo_for_Website.jpg
       alt: Image alt text